NHSDigital/IOPS-FHIR-Simplifier-Backup/HL7FHIRUKCoreR4/backup/guides/HL7FHIRUKCoreDesignandDevelopmentApproach/Home/Asset-Design/IG-Page-Design/Profile-Layout.page.md

 ## {{page-title}}

-Each Profile SHALL consist of multiple pages, all residing within a folder that SHALL be named <code>Profile-UKCore-[profile]</code>.
+Each Profile SHALL consist of multiple pages, all residing within a folder that SHALL be named <code>Profile UKCore-[profile]</code>.
 This folder SHALL reside withinin the folder 'Profiles and Extensions'.

+Each Profile SHALL be referenced within table on the 'Profiles Index’ page in all tab indexes.

 The pages within the folder SHALL follow the structure:
 - Index (mandatory)